 Gateway Dual Diagnosis Treatment Centers

-If you’re looking for a drug and alcohol rehab center in Illinois that can help you start healing, consider Gateway Foundation.
+If you’re looking for a drug and alcohol rehab center in Illinois that can help you start healing, consider Gateway.
 Our compassionate professionals understand the stigma of mental health conditions.
 For this reason, we take an integrated, whole-person approach to give clients the best chance of recovery.

 It’s not enough to simply treat an individual’s addiction or mental health condition.
 Instead, our Dual Diagnosis Treatment Centers take a comprehensive approach to co-occurring disorders, treating them simultaneously to ensure the most successful outcomes.

 Our substance abuse treatment programs feature a full continuum of care that includes: